dguo/dannyguo.com/content/blog/serve-videos-instead-of-gifs.md

 </video>
 ```

-The `autoplay`, `loop`, and `muted` attributes give us the same behavior that we
+Using all of these video attributes gives us the same behavior that we expect
-would expected from a GIF.
+from a GIF.

 The `playsinline` attribute is also necessary for [iOS in
 particular](https://webkit.org/blog/6784/new-video-policies-for-ios/).
 See this